asimovpp/asimov-ccs/CONTRIBUTING.md

 ### Keeping up to date

-We recommend periodically pulling the `origin/develop` branch and merging into your working branch if the development of your contribution continues for some time, this will ensure that it does not stray too far from the eventual merge target.
+We recommend periodically pulling the `origin/develop` branch and rebasing your working branch onto `develop`.
+If the development of your contribution continues for some time, this will ensure that it does not stray too far from the eventual merge target.

 ## Submitting a contribution